 MMP has been known by many different names within the medical literature including benign mucous membrane pemphigoid, cicatricial (scarring) pemphigoid, and ocular cicatricial pemphigoid.
 In March of 2002, a consensus group of researchers determined that mucous membrane pemphigoid was the best designation for this group of disorders.
 The term "benign" mucous membrane pemphigoid was deemed inappropriate because of the potential for serious complications in some cases.
 The term "cicatricial" pemphigoid excluded affected individuals who do not develop scarring.
 Site-specific terms such as "ocular" cicatricial pemphigoid excluded individuals with multiple site involvement.

 MMP is characterized by the development of recurring blistering skin lesions affecting the mucous membranes of the body.
 These lesions may result in scarring of the affected area.
-Specific symptoms and severity vary from case to case depending upon the specific site(s) involved.
+Specific symptoms and severity vary from person to person depending upon the specific site(s) involved.
 It is important to note that affected individuals, in most cases, will not have all of the symptoms listed below.

 The mucous membranes lining the mouth and eyes are most commonly affected.
 In some cases, the first sign of MMP is a red and blistered mouth.
 The gums (gingivae), roof of the mouth (palate), and the mucous membrane lining the inner cheek (buccal mucosa) may be affected.
 Involvement of the gums usually results in very red, tender gums that bleed easily and tend to slough off in shreds or sheets.
 Blistering lesions may spread to affect the tube that carries food from the mouth to the stomach (esophagus) as well as the voice box (larynx) potentially resulting in difficulty swallowing (dysphagia) and hoarseness.
 After these lesions heal, progressive scarring may occur, resulting in serious complications including narrowing (stenosis) of the esophagus and/or the larynx.
 In addition, the opening between the vocal cords (supraglottic region) may also narrow (supraglottic stenosis).
 In rare severe cases, such symptoms can ultimately result in life-threatening complications such as asphyxiation (breathing is cut off).